benmardana/react/README.md

 Build react from scratch and see [why it is the way that it is](https://www.youtube.com/watch?v=QXe1PkslirY)

+This repo walks through the introductory React project, [Tic Tac Toe](https://reactjs.org/tutorial/tutorial.html), but instead of using react.js, it sets up it's own rendering library along the way - illustrating the problems React solves for and hopefully why it behaves as it does.

 ## Getting Started

 - Serve this directory using your preferred method (some examples below)
+- Visit [localhost](http://localhost:8000) to view the final result
 - The `react` branch contains the final result
-- Checkout the first commit on that branch, then step through each commit one by one to see how React gets made!
+- Checkout the first commit on that branch, then step through each commit one by one to see how React gets made

 ### Python 3.x